DaBluLite/lunar-client-linux-installer/README.md

 * You can either launch the client from the Applications Menu or from the desktop shortcut, or by running `lunar-client` in a terminal window.

 ## Updating/Refreshing the scripts
-* On a terminal window, run `sudo lunar-client-linux-installer` and select the first option.
+* On a terminal window, run `sudo lunar-client-installer` and select the first option.

 ## Updating the Launcher
-* On a terminal window, run `sudo lunar-client-linux-installer` and select the second option.
+* On a terminal window, run `sudo lunar-client-installer` and select the second option.

 ## Uninstalling the Launcher
-* On a terminal window, run `sudo lunar-client-linux-installer` and select the third option.
+* On a terminal window, run `sudo lunar-client-installer` and select the third option.